Players make mistakes: Sanjay Bangar on Rohit Sharma

-Batting coach Sanjay Bangar defends Rohit Sharma's poor run in Tests; says the Mumbai batsman needs to be given more opportunities
+Batting coach Sanjay Bangar defends Indian cricketer Rohit Sharma's poor run in Tests format; says the Mumbai batsman needs to be given more opportunities in a row

 New Delhi: Rohit Sharma can dazzle and disappoint!
 When on song, he is a delight to watch — leaving the fans awestruck with some phenomenal strokeplay.
 Then there are those unwanted occasions when he loses his wicket to needless indiscretion.
 On Day One of the fourth Test against South Africa at Delhi, he had the chance to make an impression in a tricky situation, but threw it away in an unnecessary show of aggression.

 Coming in at 136 for four, Rohit had a reprieve a few balls before his dismissal.
 Facing pacer Kyle Abbott, he edged one to first slip, where Hashim Amla spilled the chance.
 That should have pushed Rohit to exercise a little more caution and get his eye in.
 But that wasn't to be.
 Off-spinner Dane Piedt had placed the long-on near the boundary and Rohit found the man with an extravagant stroke.

 India's batting coach, Sanjay Bangar though defended Rohit by speaking about the entire team's commitment.
 "I want to say that the current lot that plays for India and turns out for the country are immensely talented, and committed cricketers.
 They (have) work(ed) very hard to reach where they are.
 Surely days like these — when players make mistakes — they must be equally hurting.
 Most committed players do," Bangar said.

 Bangar spoke about Rohit's recent one-day form and said that the batsman hasn't had many Test matches in a row.
 "I think as I have been saying earlier that you show faith in him (Rohit), give him successive opportunities and then assess him,"